-Some of the designated green spaces within the Garforth Neighbourhood Plan area have been the subject of planning applications for a change of use to housing development specifically G1226 (Garforth Cricket Club).
-Whilst the Core Strategy policies do consider a change of use provided a similar facility is provided elsewhere it does not mention the need to retain particular greenspaces close to the centre of the population or the historical rationale for selecting and designating the site.
+- 13. Some of the designated green spaces within the Garforth Neighbourhood Plan area have been the subject of planning applications for a change of use to housing development specifically G1226 (Garforth Cricket Club).
+Whilst the Core Strategy policies do consider a change of use provided a similar facility is provided elsewhere it does not mention the need to retain particular greenspaces close to the centre of the population or the historical rationale for selecting and designating the site. - 14.
 Hawk's Nest Wood, although outside of the neighbourhood area, is a designated natural greenspace site but would be reduced by half and the remainder will be seriously affected should the construction of HS2 be confirmed.
-The proposed mitigation to relocate the site to an alternative open green space would not replace the natural area lost for several decades.
+The proposed mitigation to relocate the site to an alternative open green space would not replace the natural area lost for several decades. - 15.
 Designated green spaces of all typologies should be retained in their current location.

-Alternative equivalent natural greenspace sites within the Garforth Neighbourhood Area should be designated, together with a planting strategy in place, to replace the land permanently to lost recent developments HG1-304, HG3-18.
-These are a small section of Stub Wood near Green Lane school (the remainder of Stub Wood which has been identified as ancient woodland by the Yorkshire Wildlife Trust is just outside the Plan area) and another area of protected trees and a disused sand guarry at the top of Garforth Cliff.

-The 24 green space sites designated in the SAP within the Garforth Neighbourhood Plan area have been identified by Leeds City Council on Map13.
-These sites, whilst offered some protection through the SAP, are still vulnerable to speculative development proposals and development can be justified if a satisfactory alternative is provided.
+- 16. Alternative equivalent natural greenspace sites within the Garforth Neighbourhood Area should be designated, together with a planting strategy in place, to replace the land permanently lost to recent developments HG1-304, HG3-18.
+These are a small section of Stub Wood near Green Lane school (the remainder of Stub Wood which has been identified as ancient woodland by the Yorkshire Wildlife Trust is just outside the Plan area) and another area of protected trees and a disused sand quarry at the top of Garforth Cliff. - 17.
+The 24 green space sites designated in the SAP within the Garforth Neighbourhood Plan area are shown on map 13.
+23 of these have been identified for inclusion in the Neighbourhood Plan and are shown on map 16 alongside the proposed new sites.
+These sites, identified with the prefix "G", whilst offered some protection through the SAP, are still vulnerable to speculative development proposals and development can be justified if a satisfactory alternative is provided.
 These sites G1226, G1487, one section of HG2-124 and other SAP designated green space sites do not benefit from a Local Green Space designation.
 Designation would make it more difficult to develop them in a way that is inconsistent with their greenspace function and would safeguard their green space use in the future.
 Due to Garforth's green space deficiencies and vulnerability to development these sites have been proposed as Local Green Spaces.

-As there is a deficiency in all green space typologies within the Garforth Neighbourhood Plan Area and, due to the reduction in the green spaces allocation per dwelling required by developers in the recent Core Strategy Review, the plan seeks to designate smaller areas of green space to contribute to the total required for Garforth's population.
+18. As there is a deficiency in all green space typologies within the Garforth Neighbourhood Plan Area and, due to the reduction in the green spaces allocation per dwelling required by developers in the recent Core Strategy Review, the plan seeks to designate smaller areas of green space to contribute to the total required for Garforth's population.
 These are public unfenced areas used by the community as informal green spaces and could be used as parks, children's play and amenity areas.
 In addition, there are other roadside verges, many of which were included within the estate development.
 Some of these are planted with trees providing a landscape feature of the estate.